Experts warn of STI “boom” after Christmas party and holiday season

 But some infections are fighting back.
 Many bacteria are gaining an edge in the arms race between pathogens and pharmaceuticals.

-And one of the bacteria that is getting an edge is one that most people haven’t even heard of: Mycoplasma Genitalium.
+And one of the bacteria that is getting an edge is one that most people haven’t even heard of: Mycoplasma genitalium.

 So, what’s going on here?
 Keep reading to find out!